armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The generic interface for deterministic encoding functions to elliptic curves is as follows:

 ~~~
-P = map2curve(alpha)
+(x, y) = map2curve(alpha)
 ~~~

-where alpha is an octet string to be encoded as a point P on the curve.
-Observe that each encoding requires that certain conditions must hold in order to be applied.
+where alpha is an octet string to be hashed to a point on the curve with affine coordinates (x, y) defined over F. Observe that each encoding requires that certain algebraic conditions must hold in order to be applied.

 ## Notation